LNawrocki/Catering3/README.md

 11. Import and Export to xls files - data copy and easy copy new menu list between programs.

-### For people who want to test the program on their own, please refer to the application.properties file.
-There you will find tips and information needed to run the program.
+### Sterting the program.

+According to the settings in the application.properties file, you need to create a database.
+It is not necessary to create tables because this will be done when you first run the program.
+During the first launch, an initialization page will be displayed, where you can create an administrator account and basic parameters will be initialized.